yuezk/GlobalProtect-openconnect/README.md

 ## Passing the Custom Parameters to `OpenConnect` CLI

 Custom parameters can be appended to the `OpenConnect` CLI with the following settings.

+> Tokens with spaces can be surrounded by double quotes; three consecutive double quotes represent the quote character itself.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/3297602/129464304-94eb8a2b-1c4a-47e1-b931-4422fff6eb81.png" />
 <p>